Frequently Asked Questions about Sri Lanka Ballooning

 The wicker basket has proven to be very strong for its weight and is flexible.
 The wicker is sometimes woven around a steel or aluminum frame, which helps to support the upright posts upon which the burner is mounted.
 The top rim of the basket and the uprights are usually padded and covered in suede or leather.
 Also the weight is critical in balloon flying, the baskets are made of light materials such as wicker, fiberglass or aluminium.

-Why do Sri Lanka Ballooning flights take place so early in the morning?
+Why do flights take place so early in the morning?

 How do you inflate the balloons?

-First the crew attaches the balloons (envelope) to the basket and burner.
+First the Sri Lanka Ballooning crew attaches the balloons (envelope) to the basket and burner.
 It is then laid out on the ground and the crew begins inflating it with a powerful fan that is placed at the base of the envelope until it reaches a certain level.
-Then the pilot starts the burner to heat the air.
+Then Sri Lanka Ballooning pilots start the burner to heat the air.
 As the air inside the envelope gets warmer, the balloon becomes upright.
 The balloon is almost ready for lift-off.

 How do you steer the balloons?

 The wind directs them.
 On the other hand the pilots utilize different wind layers by changing the balloon’s height.
 The direction a balloon takes is not defined in a two-dimensional route, but in a three-dimensional space.
-Pilots change height by changing the heat of the air inside the envelope.
+Sri Lanka Balloon Pilots change height by changing the heat of the air inside the envelope.
+Majority of our flights follow a more scenic flight plan and our flight time is longer than any other operators in the area.
+As the best balloon company in the island, we do not fly just straight.
+We descent and fly tree-top level over lakes, trees and all beauties on the ground as well as we fly high.

 Guests are keen to enjoy the panorama without missing the delightful details.
-Thus the flights usually don’t take place very high above the ground.
+Thus the Sri Lanka Balloon Flights usually don’t take place very high above the ground.
 Balloons can fly at the height of a tree, but they can also rise up to a few thousand feet if necessary.
 Pilots pick the best height depending on weather conditions.
-The limit set by the Civil Aviation Authority is 2000 feet.
+The limit set by the Civil Aviation Authority of Sri Lanka is 2000 feet above ground level.

 How big is the Sri Lanka Ballooning area?